MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 Work is the useful thing that a heat engine give to some part of the unisvers that we will call the **work environment**.
 The heat engine performs some work in the work environment by transferring heat from a hot to a cold reservoir.
-The heat engine and the working environment are two subsytems and the hot reservoir, cold reservoir and the *rest of the universe* are three other subsystems.
+The heat engine and the working environment are two subsystems and the hot reservoir, cold reservoir and the *rest of the universe* are three other subsystems.
 Their union being the universe (the total system).

    .. image:: ../images/discussion/thermodyn_info/heat_engine_1.png